 A legal studies major also offers professional certificates, interdisciplinary pathways, pre-law advising, and opportunities for graduate credit.
 Hamline’s program is one of very few regional or national programs that offers a professional paralegal certificate rooted in the liberal arts tradition.

-Legal studies majors and minor
+Legal studies majors and concentrations

-Legal studies major with graduate paralegal certificate
+Legal studies major with graduate paralegal certificate (BA)

 With this legal studies major, you’ll also complete your graduate-level paralegal certificate and be prepared to work as a paralegal or in fields where paralegal skills are an added value.

-Legal studies: Law and society major
+Legal studies: Law and society major (BA)

 With this flexible major, you can explore the law and its relationship to persons, systems, and institutions.
 This major is optional for pre-law students.